Shaf8808/project-portfolio-5/TESTING.md

 <img src="docs/backend/clips/comment-detail-delete.gif" width=800>

-If I attempt to enter an invalid id within my url, I am shown a 404 Not found error message which can be seen below.
+If I attempt to enter an invalid id within my url, I am shown a 404 Not Found error message which can be seen below.

 <img src="docs/backend/images/comment-detail-error.png" width=800>